sedenardi/node-nyc-bytes/README.md

 A node.js module for working with NYC's [BYTES of the BIG APPLE datasets](http://www.nyc.gov/html/dcp/html/bytes/applbyte.shtml).

 `nyc-bytes` automatically downloads, extracts, and exposes a stream of objects from any of the supported datasets.
+Most datasets return object representations of the records.
+MapPluto returns GeoJSON `Polygons` converted from New York- Long Island State Plane
+Coordinate System (NAD83) to standard Latitude/Longitude (WGS84) for easy mapping use.

 ### Currently Supported Datasets
 * PLUTO